 The 2026 Musician EPK Checklist: What Booking Agents Actually Want to See

 So, you’ve got the music, the vibe, and the drive.
 Now you want the gigs.
-Whether you’re submitting to a major festival or a local club in Toronto, the first thing a promoter will ask for is your EPK (Electronic Press Kit).
+Whether you’re submitting to a major festival, a local club, or a touring circuit, the first thing a promoter will ask for is your EPK (Electronic Press Kit).

 Written By